“The sixth angel poured out his bowl

 The article on end-time Babylon defines it as the false religious system that has existed for all human history, corrupting people and reigning over the kings of the world.

-The current article proposes that the Kings from the East (in the sixth plague) is a symbol for Christ and His angels and that the sixth plague dries up the river to prepare for Christ’s return.
+The current article proposes that the Kings from the East (in the sixth plague) is a symbol for Christ and His angels.
+That would mean that, in Rev 16:12, the Euphrates river dries up to prepare for Christ’s return.
 This is justified as follows:

 There are two groups of kings in the sixth plague:

-The sixth angel poured out his bowl on the great river, the Euphrates; and its water was dried up, so that the way would be prepared for the kings from the east. (v12)
+The sixth angel poured out his bowl on the great river, the Euphrates; and its water was dried up, so that the way would be prepared for the kings from the east.
+(Rev 16:12)

-And I saw … spirits of demons, performing signs, which go out to the kings of the whole world, to gather them together for the WAR OF THE GREAT DAY of God, the Almighty. (v14) (This war is called Armageddon in verse 16.)
+And I saw … spirits of demons, performing signs, which go out to the kings of the whole world, to gather them together for the WAR OF THE GREAT DAY of God, the Almighty.
+(Rev 16:14) (This war is called Armageddon in Rev 16:16.)

 These two groups of kings, therefore, oppose each other.
 Since the “kings of the whole world” are gathered “for the war of the great day of God,” they also oppose God.
-It follows that the “kings from the east” are on God’s side in that last battle.
+By implication, the “kings from the east” are on God’s side in that last battle.
 Daniel and Revelation do not describe secular wars between political rulers.
 These books explain the cosmic war between God and Satan.